rogerdavid2/sites/template1/README.md

     fadeIn();
 });
 ```
-By default the images just layer and stick ontop of eachother if no JavaScript is used!
-Which creates
+By default the images just layer and stick ontop of eachother which creates
-a stacking sticky effect.
+a stacking sticky effect if JavaScript is not desired.
 Another option to detect if images are in view is to use
 `InteresectionObserver`